-The Board adopted the 2009 Code of Practice for the Governance of State Bodies ("2009 Code") as adapted to its particular governance structure and the statutory requirements of the Act.
-A revision to the 2009 Code (the "Code") was launched by the Minister for Public Expenditure and Reform in August 2016 with an effective date of 1 September 2016.
-An Annex to the Code was published in September 2020 on Gender Balance, Diversity and Inclusion.
+The Board has adopted the Code of Practice for the Governance of State Bodies (the "Code") as adapted to its particular governance structure and the statutory requirements of the Act.
 The Board has implemented the Code from its effective date subject to a limited number of explanations (as provided for in the 'comply or explain' approach to adopting the Code) which, in each case, achieve the objectives of the Code through alternative statutory or governance measures.
 Where necessary, as part of its implementation of the Code, NAMA has put in place arrangements to ensure its compliance with the Code, and it reviews its policies and procedures on a periodic basis to ensure ongoing compliance with the Code as well as with best practice in corporate governance.